 Seems there’s far more of a community feel in Bali than with the population of First World countries.

-So called civilised countries and their societies has severely fragmented the community spirit.
+So-called civilized countries and their societies have severely fragmented the community spirit.

-What a detriment that is – your concern is for yourself as opposed for others.
+What a detriment that is – your concern is for yourself as opposed to others.
 That’s the ‘take mindset’ instead of the ‘give and you’ll receive abundance in return’ mentality.

-This is just an cursory observation and I suspect you’ll all have your own views as to whether this holds true for you and what you’ve experienced.
+This is just a cursory observation and I suspect you’ll all have your own views as to whether this holds true for you and what you’ve experienced.